simroux/VirSorter/README.md

 ```

 * Note: An option "--no_c" is available for cases where VirSorter result file is empty (0 virus sequences predicted) due to errors in compiling or running the C script used to calculate enrichment statistics.
 With the "--no_c" option, VirSorter will use a perl function instead, which is slower, but should work on most systems and architectures.
+* Note: if the folder provided as "--wdir" already exists, VirSorter will assume it derives from a (previously computed) successful run where gene prediction results are available.
+If this is not the case, VirSorter will throws an error: "Step 1 failed".
+In this case, simply delete the "--wdir" folder or change the parameter to a new folder name.

 # Note for Conda installation